BadmWe/dspyt-webpage/dspyt/posts/efficientnet-classification.md

 ## efficientnet Keras classification

-Efficientnet is state of the art convolutional neural network that Google Brain released open source.
-A family of image classification models achieve state-of-the-art accuracy, yet are an order-of-magnitude smaller and faster than previous models such as [ResNet-152](https://arxiv.org/abs/1512.03385) and [ResNet-50](https://arxiv.org/abs/1512.03385).
+EfficientNet is a state-of-the-art convolutional neural network that Google released as open source.
+A family of image classification models achieves state-of-the-art accuracy yet is an order of magnitude smaller and faster than previous models such as [ResNet-152](https://arxiv.org/abs/1512.03385) and [ResNet-50](https://arxiv.org/abs/1512.03385).

 ```python
 def create_model(input_shape=(224, 224, 3)):